ManageIQ/manageiq.org/site/_posts/2017-01-03-last-week-in-manageiq-a-brand-new-euwe.md

 ## Featured

 Over the last two weeks amongst all the New Year's celebrations there were [70 pull requests merged][3]!
 These pull requests (PRs) were comprised of [229 commits][4].
-Why not start your New Year by contributing to Open Source, just checkout our [issue tracker][5] to see something that tickles your fancy, or join our chat on [Gitter][6] to find out more.
+Why not start your New Year by contributing to Open Source, just check out our [issue tracker][5] to see something that tickles your fancy, or join our chat on [Gitter][6] to find out more.

 ## Improved

-If removing technical debt is considered an improvement (answer: it should be), then this last two weeks won't disappoint.
+If removing technical debt is considered an improvement (answer: it should be), then these last two weeks won't disappoint.
 First up is [Tim Wade][7] removing some [dead paths][8] in `MiqExpression.operands2rubyvalue`.
 Next up is [Tim Wade][7] again!
 This time [fixing invalid chargeback factories][9] in our test suit.

 And finally, a useful improvement from [Ari Zellner][10] Changing `Images` to `ContainerImages` in our [chargeback rate assignments][11].